 Encourage the Expression of Feelings

 Reading age appropriate books can be a valuable way to help your toddler express the emotions and concerns they are experiencing in their life.
+Books can be a good starting point for talking with toddlers about their feelings.
 Children often identify with characters in a book.
 Talking about how the characters handle difficulties can offer your child awareness into their own divorce-related concerns.
 Some recommended books for toddlers include:

 - Guess How Much I Love You!
 Sam McBratney and Anita Jeram (1994).
 Candlewick Press.